phones24/ep133-export-to-daw/README.md

 **Unfortunately, the DAWproject format does not currently support the "Sampler" device, so you will need to manually assign the samples in your DAW.**

 ## TODO
-- allow to select whether to export samples or not
 - export to Ableton Live
 - fix heavy CPU utilization